KooperL/sneakers/readme.md

+# Important
+This app uses python 3.x

 # Installation
-`pip install virtualenv` to download the module to create a virtual environment.
+`pip install virtualenv` to download the module to create/activate a virtual environment.

 Create a new venv with `virtualenv flask` and then `source flask/bin/activate` to activate it.